cyneuro/CI-BioEng-Class/fear_simulation/README.md

 1. Answers to the questions in the **To do** section.
 2. Screenshots of the Terminal window showing the oscillation frequencies.

-Additionally, sumbit 2 short videos showcasing micro:bit flashing for the two cases.
+Additionally, sumbit 2 short videos showcasing micro:bit flickering for the two cases.